alanedwardes/MediaWiki-MCP-Server/README.md

 npm run dev
 ```

-The command will build and start the MCP Proxy server locally at port `6277` and the MCP Inspector client UI at port `6274`.
+The command will build and start the MCP Proxy server locally at `6277` and the MCP Inspector client UI at `http://localhost:6274`.

-### Test with LLM clients
+### Test with MCP clients

-To enable your LLM client to use this MediaWiki MCP Server for local development:
+To enable your MCP client to use this MediaWiki MCP Server for local development:

 1. Register the MCP server in your client config (e.g. `claude_desktop_config.json` for [Claude Desktop](https://modelcontextprotocol.io/quickstart/user)).
 An example config is provided at `mcp.json`.
 2. Run the watch command so that the source will be compiled whenever there is a change: